Skip to Main Content

 • Infants and toddlers up to the age of two should be placed in a rear-facing seat.

-• Children between the ages of two and four and between 30 and 40 pounds should be placed in a forward-facing seat with a harness.
+• Children aged 2-4 and weighing 30-40 pounds should sit in a forward-facing seat with a harness for safety.

 • Children between the ages of four and eight and under 4 foot 9 inches tall should be placed in a booster seat.